BlogSurveys

 What is a user survey?

-A user survey aims to improve your user or customer satisfaction.
+A user survey aims to improve your user or customer experience.
 You may conduct user surveys when you’re looking to improve a product, a strategy, or the overall performance of your business.

 You'll find that most online user surveys are anonymous.
 However, there are some exceptions.

-User surveys can be in the form of either quantitative or qualitative data.
-Going further in this article, you’ll discover when to use what
+User surveys can collect either quantitative or qualitative data.
+Going further in this article, you’ll discover when to use what.

 How to tackle user surveys in business – 6 use cases